 - Targeted interventions led by teachers and teaching assistants, including, but not limited to, additional teachers for maths teaching, additional teachers to support guided reading, and EAL support for children who are new to English or at an early acquisition stage.

 - Support by specialist SpLD trained teacher and the provision of one to one sessions over an extended period

 - Support by specialist Numbers Count trained teacher and the provision of one to one sessions over an extended period

 - Social & emotional support/interventions to improve attendance and behaviour

 - A range of after school activities for children, with pupil premium children prioritised

-- Ensuring good attendance through regular contact from parental engagement staff and attendance officer.
+- Encouraging good attendance through regular contact from parental engagement staff and attendance officer.

-- Embedding of Big Maths and evaluation of impact to inform further training required around this, enabling pupils to raise attainment levels in maths.
+- Embedding of White Rose Maths strategies and evaluation of impact to inform further training required around this, enabling pupils to raise attainment levels in maths.

 - Engaging parents and carers with the learning taking place in school, through parent learning events, a range of support workshops and shared learning sessions.

 - Seeking support from external agencies, where necessary, to enable pupils’ needs to be fully understood.

 - Use of sensory resources and room at specialist setting to support pupils within EYFS with their development.

 - Purchasing additional reading resources to encourage and promote a love of reading, enhance our guided reading provision and raise attainment levels in reading.

 - Training for specific staff in key areas of learning, including phonics, Improving reading at KS2, engaging able writers and supporting more able learners, to ensure impact across the school.